-- (3) The conditions referred to in sub-paragraph (2) are that - - (a) the vendor is, or was - - (i) a regulated person; - (ii) a collective investment scheme (except for a scheme within the meaning of Schedule 3 (exempt schemes) to the Collective

-- (iii) a designated business; or - (iv) a person who acts in the course of external regulated business but does not solely carry on activities equivalent to either or both of Class 4 (corporate services) or Class 5 (trust services) under the Regulated Activities Order; and
+- (3) The conditions referred to in sub-paragraph (2) are that - (a) the vendor is, or was - - (i) a regulated person; - (ii) a collective investment scheme (except for a scheme within the meaning of Schedule 3 (exempt schemes) to the Collective investment Schemes Act 2008) where the manager or administrator of such a scheme is a regulated person, or where the vendor is an equivalent scheme in a jurisdiction in List C where the manager or administrator or that scheme is a person referred to in sub-head (iv); - (iii) a designated business; or - (iv) a person who acts in the course of external regulated business but does not solely carry on activities equivalent to either or both of Class 4 (corporate services) or Class 5 (trust services) under the Regulated Activities Order; and

 The allowed vendor types listed are defined in the Code.
-Purchasing relevant persons must note that the concession cannot be used where the vendor is a non-liste of Man corporate or trust service provider that would otherwise fall within the definition of external regulated businesses.
+Purchasing relevant persons must note that the concession cannot be used where the vendor is a non-Isle of Man corporate or trust service provider that would otherwise fall within the definition of external regulated businesses.